 For the purposes of this article, the period of spring is around early March to mid-May.
 It is defined usually by milder days and an increase in activity in nature.
-We have enjoyed daffodils for a few weeks already, and an unusually warm, sunny February.
+We have enjoyed daffodils for a few weeks already, and the primroses are flourishing on Devon’s sunny banks and verges.
 We arrive soon though at the equinox, at which point we truly move into the more Yang phase of the annual cycle.
 The length of the day will then for the next six months, become greater than the length of the night.

 The Chinese character for spring depicts the sun (the rectangle with a horizontal bar bisecting it) pushing up the vegetation from below.
 In its own way, this is quite correct.
 The sun’s energy was chemically stored in the seed or roots beneath the soil the previous summer, and is producing this growth now.

 Ancient Chinese culture traditionally saw this season as two phases: a sprouting up (fa) and an unfolding (chen).
 The character for fa is a bow and arrow, with the ground being pierced open by something which has been held back ie the arrow.
 Chen then refers to the proliferation of growth which we witness in our gardens, woodlands and verges.